 Indeed, in a seven-page decision, the court repeatedly struck down Taylor’s petitions for relief, effectively saying that even if there were a legitimate petition for redress, it couldn’t be provided in a timely way.

 White had filed as the only candidate for the 2019 race before incumbent Doyle Carter filed a resignation letter and had a head start with $86,000 (and political consultant Tim Baker) on his side.
 Qualifying for the 2019 race is Jan.
 7 through 11, and Taylor hasn’t opened a campaign account for it.

-The Florida Constitution offers scant guidance in Section 100.501 regarding local special elections: “County commissioners or the governing authority of a municipality shall not call any special election until notice is given to the supervisor of elections and his or her consent obtained as to a date when the registration books can be available.”
+The Florida Constitution offers scant guidance in Section 100.501 regarding local special elections: “County commissioners or the governing authority of a municipality shall not call any special election until notice is given to the Supervisor of Elections and his or her consent obtained as to a date when the registration books can be available.”

-Indeed, Charter does not require published notice, and SOE and the Council did notice the vacancy and the process.
+The charter does not require published notice, and SOE and the Council did notice the vacancy and the process.

-Taylor did not indicate interest in the 2019 election, saying that the special election should have been “properly noticed” and that officials should “comply with the law.”
+In July, Taylor did not indicate interest in the 2019 election, saying that the special election should have been “properly noticed” and that officials should “comply with the law.”